NextronSystems/thor-microsoft-defender-guide/usage/thor-seed.rst

-If you want to use the "Live Response" feature of Microsoft Defender for Endpoint on any other Operating System than Windows, you can use THOR Cloud or additionally create your own scripts.
+If you want to use the "Live Response" feature of Microsoft Defender for Endpoint on any other Operating System than Windows, you can use :ref:`usage/thor-cloud:thor cloud` or additionally create your own scripts.

 Download THOR Seed using Voucher Trials
 ---------------------------------------